wkumari/draft-wkumari-owe/README.md

    continue to behave in risky ways, and thus aims to make this slightly less risky...

-Kumari & George         Expires February 20, 2016               [Page 8]

-Internet-Draft              draft-wkumari-owe                August 2015

-7. Privacy Considerations
+8. Privacy Considerations

-   By making "open" wireless encrypted by default we aim to decrease the incidence of passive eavesdropping by pervasive monitors and idle attackers.
+   By making "open" wireless encrypted by default we aim to increase privacy by decreasing the incidence of passive eavesdropping by pervasive monitors and idle attackers.

-8. Acknowledgements
+9. Acknowledgements

-   The authors would like to thank a bunch of people, including Ted Hardie, Chris Morrow.
+   The authors would like to thank a bunch of people, including Stephen Farrell, Ted Hardie, Chris Morrow.

-9. References
+10. References

-9.1.
+10.1.
 Normative References

    [IEEE.802-11i]
               IANA, "IEEE 802 Part 11: Wireless LAN Medium Access